Melody Layton McMahon

 Her own work as a librarian is strongly influenced by her belief that she has a vocation, is called by God to be a theological librarian.
 This call includes her love of Martha and the ideals of hospitality, some ideas from theosis, and the feeling that one way to mirror the image of God is to continue to grow in knowledge and to facilitate this in others.

 In recent years, Melody’s vocational interests have extended into writing, including numerous reviews and articles in Theological Education, Theological Librarianship, In Trust, and Catholic Library World.
 She co-edited an anthology of writings on theological librarianship (A Broadening Conversation: Classic Readings in Theological Librarianship, 2006) and edited Never Enough Singing: Essays in Honor of Seth Kasten, 2011.
+Her book, An Enthusiasm for the Word: The Life and Work of Fr Simeon Daly was published in April 2016.
 She is co-editor of CTU’s online journal, New Theology Review and served as the Critical Reviews Editor for the online journal Theological Librarianship: An Online Journal of the American Theological Library Association.
 Melody has been a participant in a Lilly grant, Christians’ Callings in the World, which involved over thirty faculty members from five institutions studying ways to educate ministers to equip parish members to carry out their own vocations.
 For this project, she began a website on vocation resources for lay people.

-Melody is an evangelist for open access scholarship and is a regular presenter on the topic.
-She is an advisor for the library of the American Islamic College.
-She teaches theological librarianship at the Graduate School of Information Science at Dominican University and a course on writing and research at CTU.
+Melody is an evangelist for open access scholarship and is a regular presenter on the topic, As well as the Library as Publisher Movement.
+She teaches a course on writing and research at CTU.